SkySpiral7/Miscellaneous/src/javascript dice/README.md

 that are finished) except for Draw.compareDiceBellCurve which works fine.
 The html also has a textarea for eval.
 For example you can program: if(rollDice("2d6") === 12){}.
 Or create a Die or DicePool object etc.

-This is also ment to be the one dice roller to rule them all.
+This is also meant to be the one dice roller to rule them all.
 And you might've heard that claim before but **seriously**, excluding performance and visuals of dice, I only know of **one** thing it's missing: an arbitrary grouping of dice syntax such as (1d6)d4.
 Which I thought [Roll20](https://wiki.roll20.net/Dice_Reference) had at one point...
 I was at one point working on this functionality in the function groupParser.